Eighteenth century Scottish economist, author of The Wealth of Nations

 In The Wealth of Nations Adam Smith famously wrote, "People of the same trade seldom meet together, even for merriment and diversion, but the conversation ends in a conspiracy against the publick, or in some contrivance to raise prices."
 It may seem strange that history's best-known advocate of the free market would cast such aspersions ...
 Opponents of the free market love that quote [but] they rarely add the sentences that follow: "It is impossible indeed to prevent such meetings, by any law which either could be executed, or would be consistent with liberty and justice ..."

-Related Topics: Corporatism, Free Market
+Related Topics: Corporatism, Market economy

 Hayek and the Scots on Liberty [PDF], by Gerald P. O'Driscoll, Jr., The Journal of Private Enterprise, 2015